tcardoso2/vermon/DOCUMENTATION.md

 ## AddPlugin

 Adds an Extention plugin to the library.
-This means it runs the Pre and Post Plugin functions, makes the added module available from the "plugins" varible, and adds its functions to t-motion-detector;
+This means it runs the Pre and Post Plugin functions, makes the added module available from the "plugins" varible, and adds its functions to vermon;

 ### Parameters